This topic introduces the concepts related to sequences. This topic also describes the supported types of sequences.

 100000, 100001, 100002, 100003, 100004, ..., 200000, 200001, 200002, 200003...Simple sequence values are persistently stored.
 Even after services are restarted upon an SPOF, values are still consecutively generated from the breakpoint.
 However, simple sequences deliver low performance because the system persistently stores a value each time the value is generated.

 - A group sequence or a unit group sequence may generate values such as

 200001, 200002, 200003, 200004, 100001, 100002, 100003...

-- A group sequence provides globally unique values and may contain nonconsecutive values.
-For example, if a node fails or only some of the values in a segment are used when the connection is closed, the sequence contains nonconsecutive values.
+- A group sequence generates globally unique values and may contain nonconsecutive values.
+For example, if a node fails or only some of the values in a sequence are used when the connection is closed, nonconsecutive values are generated.
 In this example, the values are nonconsecutive.
 The values between 200004 and 100001 are missing.

-- You must specify the same number of units and different unit indexes for unit group sequences that belong to the same globally unique sequence.
+- You must specify the same number of units and different unit indexes for unit group sequences that belong to the same sequence space.
 This ensures that the sequence values are unique among multiple instances or multiple databases.